THE DEVELOPMENT OF THE AL KHALEEJ GAS PROJECT NEATLY DOVETAILS WITH EXISTING AND FUTURE RASGAS FACILITIES.

-The second phase of the project, AKG-2, was completed in December 2009 and inaugurated in May 2010 by His Highness Sheikh Hamad Bin Khalifa Al Thani.
+The second phase of the project, AKG-2, was completed in December 2009 and inaugurated in May 2010 by His Highness Sheikh Hamad Bin Khalifa Al Thani, the then Emir of Qatar.
 AKG-2 has an inlet capacity of approximately 1,500 Mmscfd and is fed from two new 9-slot offshore platforms via 28-inch interfield pipelines that tie into the existing offshore 38-inch pipeline infrastructure.

-AKG-2 features a new generation of offshore platform design that incorporates significant technical innovations.
-For example, ExxonMobil’s proprietary fast-drill process has increased drilling rates by more than 50 percent, reducing both the time it takes to drill the production wells and the optimised well costs.
-A number of reservoir technologies essential for understanding subsurface geology and well performance have also been applied, including Empower reservoir simulation, 3-D seismic visualisation and well-completion technologies.
+AKG-2 features a new generation of offshore platform design that incorporates significant technical innovations, which includes fast-drill processes and a number of reservoir technologies such as Empower reservoir simulation, 3D seismic visualisation and well-completion technologies.